Youth Community Development Worker

 Contract details:

 Fixed term contract for one year.
 Extension subject to continued funding.
-Successful applicants will start in January 2025.

 Application closing date: